When you turn 20, you have the legal right to information about your adoption and your birth parents.

-Sometimes birth certificates don’t have any parent’s names on them because the birth parents have placed a veto in their information.
+Sometimes birth certificates don’t have any parents' names on them because the birth parents have placed a veto on their information.
 Your birth parents only had the right to do this if your adoption took place before 1 March 1986.
-A veto has to be renewed every ten years and can be lifted at any time.
+A veto has to be renewed every 10 years and can be lifted at any time.

 If there is a veto in place, your birth certificate will be sent to you directly, but it won’t include your birth parents’ names.
 You can talk to one of our adoption social workers about the veto and ask if there is a letter of explanation, or if any other information is available.

 As an adopted person, once you turn 19, you have the right to place a veto on your own information.
 This means your birth parents won’t be able to access information about you.

 To place a veto, send your request to:

 Births, Deaths and Marriages

 PO Box 10526